mdefenders/it-works-on-my-machine/README.md

 ## Notifications

-> Read TL;DR or ping us for more details
+> Read the TL;DR below or reach out to us for more details.

 # TL;DR

 ## Goals

-- Deploy the service as a part of further microservices-based solution.
+- Deploy the service as part of a larger microservices-based solution
-- Achieve zero-click deployment automation.
+- Achieve **zero-click** deployment automation
-- Comprehensive CI/CD pipeline with automated testing and code quality gates.
+- Build a comprehensive CI/CD pipeline with automated testing and code quality gates
-- Reliable production deployment with rollback capabilities.
+- Enable reliable production deployment with built-in rollback capabilities

 ## Intentionally Out of Scope

-Following features, required in the real world, were intentionally excluded because of complexity or just for time saving, but may be implemented later keeping the current design:
+The following features, while important in real-world scenarios, were intentionally excluded for simplicity or time-saving reasons.
+However, the current design allows for their implementation in the future if needed:

-- Support of different simultaneous feature builds of the service deployed in the development environment and multiple releases of the service deployed in the staging or production environments, Both features require service mesh or complicated deployments, which are beyond the scope of this assignment.
+- **Simultaneous feature builds** in the development environment and **multiple release versions** deployed to staging or production.
+  These scenarios require a service mesh or complex deployment strategies, which are beyond the scope of this assignment.

-- Simpler feature branch switching may be implemented by external scripts to allow switching feature branches, deployed to dev environment, but it brakes the requirement of zero-click deployment automation.
-So it is not implemented.
+- **Simplified feature branch switching** in `dev` via external scripts was considered, but not implemented.
-- Blue/Green or Canary deployments.
-Kubernetes deployments rollout is sufficient for the current service to provide reliable deployments.
+  While this could allow developers to switch between branches more easily, it would break the **zero-click** automation goal.

+- **Blue/Green or Canary deployments.**
+  Standard Kubernetes rollout strategies are sufficient for this service's reliability needs.

-- Kubernetes infrastructure provisioning as IaC.
+- **Kubernetes infrastructure provisioning as IaC.**

-- Integration with other services for end-to-end tests on release deployment.
+- **Cross-service integration** in end-to-end tests during release deployments.

-- New services onboarding automation.
+- **Automated onboarding of new services.**

-- Promotion flow automation.
+- **Promotion flow automation.**

-- Replacing bash code in CI/CD pipeline steps with custom GitHub Actions or well-supported community-provided Actions to make better maintainable and developer-friendly.
+- **Replacing inline bash scripts** in CI/CD pipeline steps with custom or community-maintained GitHub Actions
+  for better maintainability and developer experience.

-- Fixing reusable workflows with tagged version (@vX) instead of using `dev` reference.
+- **Pinning reusable workflows** to tagged versions (`@vX`) instead of using the `dev` reference.

 ## Architecture & Design

 ### Deployment Platform

-The service is deployed as a Kubernetes Deployment, taking advantage of native features for scalability, reliability, and observability.
+The service is deployed as a **Kubernetes Deployment**, leveraging Kubernetes' native capabilities for scalability, reliability, and observability.

 - **Stateless** by design
-- **Deployed using Helm** (chart included locally for demo)
+- **Deployed using Helm** (a basic chart is included locally for demo purposes)
-- **GitOps-driven** rollout flow (e.g., ArgoCD, FluxCD-compatible)
+- **GitOps-driven** rollout (compatible with tools like ArgoCD or FluxCD)

-Although in this demo the Helm chart is part of the repository, in production we recommend a centralized chart registry for reusability.
+Although the Helm chart is included in this repository for demonstration purposes, in production we recommend using a centralized Helm chart registry to ensure consistency and reusability.

-> The Helm chart provided is very basic and clear example to demonstrate only CD-related features, not a full-fledged.
+> The included Helm chart is intentionally minimal and serves to demonstrate CD-related functionality only.
-> It creates Kuberenets deployment with probes, no Ingress or Service resources, as they are not required for the demo.
+> It creates a Kubernetes Deployment with liveness/readiness probes, but omits Ingress and Service resources, which are
+> not required for this demo.

 ### CI/CD & Promotion Flow

-The service follows a Git-based promotion model:
+The service follows a GitFlow based promotion model:

 ```ascii
     +-------------+        Push        +------------------+